 As suggested above, I am an advocate of keeping it simple when you pilot a course.
 As you move beyond the pilot phase, however, you will like want to consider course production and delivery options beyond a Webinar platform.
 In case it is not clear already, the options you consider should be driven by the design decisions you made during the process outlined above.

 If, for example, a high degree of interaction with your learners is essential for the success of your course, then you probably need to find an online course platform with strong discussion board capabilities.
 If not, you’ll want to create an online community on your own website or perhaps use a Facebook group to keep students engaged.

 Similarly, if “show and tell” type video is an essential learning element, then you will want to find a screencasting tool that fits your needs.
 The bottom line is that there is no single best online course builder – it all depends on your learning goals and your business goals.

-Given that I have written about course development and delivery tools in a number of other places, I’ll wrap up this post by pointing to some of those other places for additional guidance:
+Given that I have written about online course software and online courses platforms in a number of other places, I’ll wrap up this post by pointing to some of those other places for additional guidance:

 Online Course Authoring Tools